nicklockwood/MustOverride/README.md

 Purpose
 --------------

-MustOverride provides a macro that you can use to ensure that a method of an abstract base class *must* be overriden by its subclasses.
+MustOverride provides a macro that you can use to ensure that a method of an abstract base class *must* be overridden by its subclasses.

 Apple does not currently provide a way to flag this at compile time, and the standard approach of raising an exception in the base class's implementation has two disadvantages: 1) it means that the method will only crash when it is called, which might only happen under difficult-to-reproduce conditions, and 2) you cannot provide a base implementation and require that the subclass calls super.